jeremyevans/rubyconflt2016-presentation/slides/slides.md

 !SLIDE
-.notes Maybe an attacker will try to change the owner on the table?
+.notes Maybe an attacker will try to change the owner of the table?

 <pre style="font-size: 30px; margin-top: 210px;"><code>ALTER TABLE account_password_hashes OWNER TO my_account;
 </code></pre>

 !SLIDE
-.notes This also raises as error, as you cannot change the owner of a table you are not currently the owner of.
+.notes This also raises an error, as you cannot change the owner of a table unless you are the owner of the table.

 <pre style="font-size: 30px; margin-top: 210px;"><code>ALTER TABLE account_password_hashes OWNER TO my_account;
 <b>ERROR:  must be owner of relation account_password_hashes</b>